RESOLUTION ON “DRUG-FREE ZONES”

 WHEREAS, several states have already reformed Drug-Free Zone laws, including by reducing the number of Drug-Free Zones and the size of such zones, and eliminating mandatory penalties and enhancements for violations committed in such zones, and have not seen increased drug activity as a result,

-THEREFORE BE IT RESOLVED that states should review and reform Drug-Free Zone statutes, taking into consideration evidence related to the appropriate number of Drug-Free Zones, the size of such zones, their effectiveness, and their disparate impact on minority defendants.
+THEREFORE BE IT RESOLVED that states should review and reform Drug-Free Zone statutes, taking into consideration evidence related to the appropriate number of Drug-Free Zones, the size of such zones, and their effectiveness.